How plug-in and balcony solar actually works

 Important: use a dedicated circuit.
 The National Electrical Code (NEC 705.12) limits how much solar power can safely flow back through any single circuit.
 Your plug-in system should connect to a dedicated circuit (one not shared with other appliances).
 An 800W system on a dedicated 20A circuit generally falls within these limits.
 Going above 1,000W, or plugging into an already-loaded circuit, can trip breakers.
 When in doubt, have a licensed electrician verify your circuit before plugging in.

 Battery storage exists, but changes the setup.
-Standard plug-in solar does not give you backup power — it shuts off automatically when the grid goes down (a required safety feature).
-The EcoFlow STREAM Ultra (~$1,459) — essentially a balcony power station — combines a microinverter and 1.92kWh LFP battery in one unit, with up to 1,200W output, two dedicated outlets you can plug devices into directly, and expandable capacity up to 11.52kWh.
-Advanced users have also built hybrid setups using a charge controller and separate battery to deliver continuous output even at night.
+Standard plug-in solar does not give you backup power; it shuts off automatically when the grid goes down (a required safety feature).
+The EcoFlow STREAM Ultra (starting at $1,199), essentially a balcony power station, combines a microinverter and 1.92kWh LFP battery in one unit, with up to 1,200W output, two dedicated outlets you can plug devices into directly, and expandable capacity up to 11.52kWh.
+Beyond outage protection, a battery also lets you store solar energy and draw it during peak-rate hours, a real advantage if your utility uses time-of-use (TOU) pricing.

 A note for California homeowners: NEM 2.0 and 3.0